Catchy-Agency/catchy-next/README.md

 - Prettier for formatting (`.prettierrc`)
 - ESLint for linting (`.eslintrc.js`)

-They can be run from `npm` scripts, but it's easiest if you install corresponding editor plugins for each.
+They can be run from `npm` scripts, but it's easier if you install corresponding editor plugins for each.

 This repo also has `.vscode` files to recommend & configure extensions, if you're using that editor: